billyxs/local-hoster-basic/README.md

 local-hoster
 ============

 Local Hoster helps you manage your system hosts and apache vhosts file, by allowing you to input the parameters into a web form.
+It also gives you a landing page to view and link out to all your projects

+<b>Currently this application is configured for the OSX file system</b>

 Create links from your hosts file - /etc/hosts